tekampa/website/content/home/about.md

 +++

-I am currently a Ph.D.
+I am a Ph.D.
 Candidate in the Department of Economics at UC Berkeley.
 I previously worked in the Household and Real Estate Finance Section at the Federal Reserve Board.
 I graduated from the University of Chicago in 2010 with a B.A. with Honors in Economics.

+I am currently on the the job market and will be available for interviews at the ASSA Annual Meeting in Philadelphia, PA (January 5th-7th, 2018).

 <!-- {{% staticref "files/WaldoOjeda_CV.pdf" %}}Download my CV{{% /staticref %}} -->